 - Hands on Microservices with Spring Boot and Spring Cloud, Istio, and Kubernetes

 - Test Driven: TDD and Acceptance TDD for Java Developers

 - Final Thoughts

-To make it easy for you, we have marked and categorized books as either book for java beginners, intermediate level, books that cover new java features, and the ones that teach specific skills.
+To make it easy for you, we have marked and categorized books as either books for java beginners, intermediate level, books that cover new java features, and the ones that teach specific skills.

 Let us get to the details.

 This is the first section and focuses more on java books for beginners.
 Most of the books cover the latest java specifications including Java 9, 10, & Java SE 11.
 Some books like Head First Java still teach java programming using older Java releases and are pending an upgrade.
 The reason to mention these books here is that they are very comprehensive and beginners friendly.
 Also, some of these books continue to be recommended by university professors and are still part of the curriculum.